 - Obtaining a physical examination of the Directed Donor, as well as blood testing for indications of sexually transmissible diseases.

 - A complete medical history, both individual and family, including first-degree and second-degree relatives.

-- Evaluation of the semen specimen
+- Evaluation of one or more semen specimens

 Please call with any questions 516-487-2700.
 Our expert staff can usually answer most of your questions.
 Our Medical and Laboratory Director, Bruce R. Gilbert MD, PhD, HCLD, is also available for phone consultations.